Minhtran18/Project_2/README.md

 ### 6.3.2.
 Exponential Moving Average

-The exponential moving average is also referred to as the exponentially weighted moving average.
-It reacts more significantly to recent price changes than a simple moving average (SMA), which applies an equal weight to all observations in the period.
+The exponential weighted moving average reacts more significantly to recent price changes than a simple moving average (SMA), which applies an equal weight to all observations in the period.

+It is used to highlight trends and illustrate the price trajectory of a stock.

 ### 6.3.3.
 Bollinger Banda